kilonzif/A-quote/README.md

 ## Description

-This is an angular apllication that allows user to create quotes.User can then upvote and downvote a quote and also he/she can delete the quote
+A-quote is a angular website project that allows a user to add a new quote, upvote or downvote existing quotes .The most upvoted quote is then highlighted.
+The user can also delete the quotes.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.